Viridiana: Reception

-While Viridiana is regarded by many modern critics as a masterpiece, its initial reception was not so uniformly positive.
-It was sent by the Spanish cinematographic authority to the Cannes Film Festival, where it won the Palme d'Or, but then L'Osservatore Romano, the official newspaper of the Vatican, described the film as "blasphemous", and the government of Francisco Franco banned its release in Spain.
+While Viridiana is regarded by many modern critics as a masterpiece, it was met with controversy on release.
+The film was sent by the Spanish cinematographic authority to the 1961 Cannes Film Festival, where it shared the Palme d'Or, the festival's highest prize, with Henri Colpi's The Long Absence.
+However, L'Osservatore Romano, the official newspaper of the Holy See, described Viridiana as "blasphemous", and the government of Francisco Franco banned it in Spain.
 According to executive producer Pere Portabella, Spanish authorities tried to have the original negative burned, and it only survived because it was with a foreign company who had done some post-production work.
 The film was not released in Spain until 1977, two years after Franco's death, when Buñuel was 77 years old.
-For his part, Buñuel said he "didn't deliberately set out to be blasphemous, but then Pope John XXIII is a better judge of such things than I am".
+For his part, Buñuel said that he "didn't deliberately set out to be blasphemous, but then Pope John XXIII is a better judge of such things than I am".

-The film won the Belgian Film Critics Association's Grand Prix, but Bosley Crowther of The New York Times wrote:
+The film won the Belgian Film Critics Association's Grand Prix in 1962, but Bosley Crowther of The New York Times wrote:

-In 2012, Viridiana was voted the 37th greatest film of all time in the British Film Institute's Sight & Sound directors' poll; it placed 110th in the critics' poll.
+In 2012, Viridiana was voted the 37th greatest film of all time in the British Film Institute's Sight and Sound directors' poll and the 110th greatest in the critics' poll.
+In 2022, it placed 52nd in the directors' poll.